-You will need to have an injection of MRI contrast (dye) called Gadolinium to ensure we get the information required from the scan.
+Some MRI scans require that you have an injection of MRI contrast (dye) called Gadolinium to ensure we get the information required from the scan.
 This is given through a cannula in your arm or back of your hand by a qualified member of staff.
-You will also need to have an injection of hyoscine butylbromide (a muscle relaxant, similar to Buscopan) through the cannula.
-This helps to reduce the movement of your bowel and make the pictures clearer.